Võ Nguyên Giáp: First Indochina War

 While growing stronger in Vietnam, the Việt Minh also expanded the war and lured the French to spread their force to remote areas such as Laos.
 In December 1953, French military commander General Henri Navarre set up a defensive complex at Ðiện Biên Phủ in the Mường Thanh Valley, disrupting Việt Minh supply lines passing through Laos.
 He surmised that in an attempt to reestablish the route, Giáp would be forced to organize a mass attack on Ðiện Biên Phủ, thus fighting a conventional battle, in which Navarre could expect to have the advantage.

 Giáp took up the French challenge.
 While the French dug in at their outpost, the Việt Minh were also preparing the battlefield.
 While diversionary attacks were launched in other areas, Giáp ordered his men to covertly position their artillery by hand.
-Defying standard military practice, he had his twenty-four 105 mm howitzers placed on the forward slopes of the hills around Dien Bien Phu, in deep, mostly hand-dug emplacements protecting them from French aircraft and counter-battery fire.
+Defying standard military practice, he had his twenty-four 105 mm howitzers placed on the forward slopes of the mountains around Dien Bien Phu, in deep, mostly hand-dug emplacements protecting them from French aircraft and counter-battery fire.

 With anti-aircraft guns supplied by the Soviet Union, Giáp was able to severely restrict the ability of the French to supply their garrison, forcing them to drop supplies inaccurately from high altitude.
 Giáp ordered his men to dig a trench system that encircled the French.
 From the outer trench, other trenches and tunnels were gradually dug inward towards the center.
 The Viet Minh were now able to move in close to the French troops defending Dien Bien Phu.